 It certifies that you have the minimum liability insurance coverage required by law.
 SR-22 coverage is more expensive than a standard auto insurance policy.

-Fees from the State’s Insurance Verification System
+Fees From the State’s Insurance Verification System

 If you’re in a car accident with no insurance, you may be subject to fees from Louisiana’s insurance verification system.
-This system is designed to ensure that all drivers are properly insured and those who are not have taken steps to obtain coverage.
+This system is designed to ensure that all drivers are properly insured and that those who are not have taken steps to obtain coverage.

 The system’s online database allows law enforcement officers to check on a driver’s insurance policy status during a routine traffic stop.